 JOHN KIEHNE BIO

 John Kiehne was born at St. Joseph's Hospital in St. Charles, Mo. on June 2, 1967. (interestingly enough just a few hundred yards from Missouri's first State Capitol) He attended primary and secondary schools in St. Charles.
-He developed an early interest in music as well as engaging in hobbies such as assembling model airplanes and becoming a licensed Amateur Radio Operator.
-He started playing saxophone in the school band in 5th grade and continued to be involved in school band programs such as marching band, symphonic band, pep band and jazz band until he graduated from Francis Howell High School in 1985.
+As a child John developed an early interest in music as well as engaging in hobbies such as assembling model airplanes and becoming a licensed Amateur Radio Operator.
+He started playing saxophone in the school band in 5th grade and continued to be involved in school band programs such as marching band, symphonic band, pep band and jazz band until he graduated from Francis Howell High School in 1985 and into his college years.
 However- discovering the guitar in 5th grade as well has defined the whole rest of his life.

 John's parents (and much of his extended family) were career public school educators in primary, secondary and post-secondary education in Missouri.
 His father grew up- and retired to- the Kiehne family farm near Cape Girardeau, Mo. where John would explore, shoot and “help" as achild.
 The Kiehne farm has been in the family for over 130 years and his mother, brother and oldest son still live in St. Charles County.